 USDJPY, having dutifully provided yet another overnight ramp job for ES, pushed up to tag the SMA200.
 Note that the daily averages are still in a bearish alignment, though the 10 (red), 20 (gray) and 50 (blue) have recently curved up.

 If the pair can push through the SMA200, stocks should follow.
+If it pushed up much at all, it will have broken out of a very old triangle and would have potential to at least the .618 Fib at 112.37.
 If not, the “market” is long overdue for a breather.
 The last time USDJPY reversed off the SMA100 (July 3) and fell through the SMA200, SPX swooned by 33 points — a calamity by today’s Fed-inflated, volatility-deprived, algo-driven standards.

 The BOJ and algo houses have propped up the USDJPY for months — particularly post May 2, when the rising white channel officially died.
 The BOJ sees a lower yen as the key to increasing exports.
 But, inflation is getting out of hand — killing off consumer spending at a time when tax revenue is sorely needed.
 Algos use USDJPY as the basis for the largest carry trade out there — probably in the hundreds of billions if not trillions.
 The cracks are starting to show.